 Security and Disclosure of Your Personal Information

 We may transfer your Personal Information to a third-party service provider or agent who provides services to us or on our behalf such as hosting, data management and storage services, market analysis and retention services.
+We may also share your personal information with our affiliated companies, social media services providers, companies that provide content, advertising or functionality, or other third parties as required or permitted by law.
 We may, or any such third-party service provider may, use servers for such purposes which are located outside of Canada.
 Your Personal Information may be processed in a location outside of Canada, and the laws of any such foreign jurisdiction may apply such that the governments, courts, law enforcement or regulatory bodies of any such foreign jurisdiction may be able to obtain disclosure of your Personal Information.

 Third Party Websites